lukas-frystak-sonarsource/sonarqube-server-guides/helm-chart/dce/secure-communication.md

 ### Verify the secure communication is enabled

 If the configuration is correct, the cluster will start up without errors.
-If it does start, the following log messsages confirm the secure communication was enabled:
+If it does start, the following log messsages confirm the secure communication was enabled.

 - Search pod logs
   ```